ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise7/README.md

 Have a look inside the Car.cs file and see what the Car class definition contains (constructors, methods, etc).
-See if you can figure out what each method does – the comments for each method should be helpful.
+See if you can figure out what each method does.
+The comments for each method should be helpful.

 Observe how the Car class is used.
 Make sure you understand how: